 An olive oil soap layering at 30 percent dilution:

 You have two choices.
 You can either dilute the soap further, or emulsify it with a 33 percent borax solution.
 Emulsification with a borax solution allows you to dilute soap at higher concentrations.
 Your other choice is to dilute further then thicken with glycerin.
-Borax is a detergent agent.
+Borax is a natural mineral/salt.
 Glycerin is a byproduct of soap fats.
 Which path you choose will depend on the type of soap you’re making, its intended use, and your personal preferences.
 I used a borax solution to emulsify my home cleaning soap at 25 percent.
 For my hand soap and shampoo, I chose to dilute to 20 percent then thicken back with glycerin.

 Your diluted soap weight = the weight of your paste plus the weight of your dilution water.
 (You will need this information, so after you finish diluting, add it up!)